 The brush tip allows for greater control over the width of the line you’re creating than a standard pen.
 The most important thing to consider when using a brush pen for calligraphy is the type of paper.

-When choosing a brush pen, many different types and brands are available on the market.
+When choosing a brush pen, many different types and brands are available.
 The most popular brush pens include the Tombow Dual Brush Pen, Kuretake Zig Clean Color Real Brush, and the Pentel Arts Sign Pen.

-Each of these pens has its unique features, so it’s essential to choose one that will suit your specific needs.
+Each of these pens has unique features, so choosing one that will suit your specific needs is essential.

 Brush pens are available in various sizes, from extra-fine to medium.
 The size of the pen will affect the thickness of the line you can create.